 Home base of the N.V.
 Verenige Cultuur Maatschappijen (N.V.
 VCM).

-The name "Rust en Werk" is the name of a plantation and also the name of the village on the right bank of the River Commewijne.
-It is best known for its annual Ied UL Fitre (Bodo) event and its beautiful landscape.
+The name "Rust en Werk" is the name of a plantation and also the name of the village that lies on the right bank of the Commewijne river.
+She is best known for her annual UL Fitre (Bodo) event and the beautiful landscape.

-VCM Plantations is more than just crops and livestock; there is a rich history hidden here with many still present remains.
-Visitors to the plantation are invited to take a walk through the history of the plantations and to get an idea of the plantations and their inhabitants.
+VCM Plantages involves more than just crops and livestock; there is a rich history hidden here with many still-present remains.
+Visitors to the plantation are invited to take a walk through history and to imagine the plantations and their residents.

 Compare the past with the present and experience the unique entourage.
-See our flora and fauna in this 5000 HA area and just enjoy life in the beautiful green landscape.
+View our flora and fauna in this 5000 HA area and simply enjoy life in the beautiful green landscape.

-The VCM plantations have so much to offer, from learning about the strategies in our way of breeding and farming to experiencing nature.
-Come and experience a rich cultural experience that has been developed here on the VCM plantations in the course of time.
+The VCM plantations have so much to offer, from learning about the strategies in our method of animal husbandry and agriculture to experiencing nature.
+Come and experience a rich cultural experience that has been developed here on the VCM plantations over time.